lsst-sitcom/sitcomtn-037/index.rst

 Data products, even if incorrect, will remain as such.
 This is intentional to keep a record of what was available to the user (and/or scheduler) at a later time.
 Because rapid analysis is not re-run, no versioning or relationships to other calculated results in the future need to be supported.

+FAFF-REQ-XXX2
+^^^^^^^^^^^^^
+**Specification:** A full single-frame-processing shall be run on images within 24 hours of observation.

+**Rationale:** Ideally this would be done in less than 12 hours, so people could look at it before the next night's observation, although this is a stretch goal.
+This data uses the most recent (best) science pipelines and produces the highest quality data products that are used for science verification tasks.

 FAFF-REQ-XXXX
 ^^^^^^^^^^^^^